- Applying to study

 Please note there will be an announcement at the beginning of each examination about unauthorised items, and you may surrender these items at that time without penalty.

-What happens if my mobile phone or other electronic device is confiscated?
+What happens if my mobile phone or other communication device is confiscated?

-An Incident report will be completed by the Exam Supervisor and if the breach is mobile phone or electronic device related you will be sent a fine.
+A report will be completed by the Exam Supervisor and if the breach is mobile phone or communication device related you will be sent a fine.
 The Assessment and Graduation Manager will also consider whether further action will be taken under the Misconduct - Student Academic Misconduct Policy.

 Arriving and starting my exam